getorg/getorg/README.md

 Get information and analytics about GitHub organizations

 ## Dependencies
+### Required
-Getorg is built on the githubPy library for querying the Github API.
-Other dependencies:
+* Getorg is built on the githubPy library for querying the Github API.
-* Jupyter notebooks (and specifically ipyleaflets) for plotting maps.
 * Geopy (specifically Nominatim) for geolocating locations.
+### Recommended
+* Jupyter notebook, ipywidgets, and ipyleaflets for plotting maps.

 ## Installation
     pip install getorg